rawify/Quaternion.js/README.md

 ---
 Rotates a 3 component vector, represented as an array by the current quaternion

+Quaternion slerp(q)(pct)
+---
+Returns a function to interpolate spherical between two quaternions.
+Called with a percentag, the function returns the interpolated Quaternion.

 Quaternion.fromAxisAngle(axis, angle)
 ---
 Sets the quaternion by a rotation given as axis and angle